Top Projects That Will Reshape Boston

 4. Assembly Innovation Park

-Work is underway at BioMed Realty’s Assembly Innovation Park, a 495,000-square-foot office and life science project in the Somerville neighborhood, close to Kendall Square.
-The developer broke ground on the first phase in January 2022 after landing a $514 million construction loan from United Overseas Bank.
-John Moriarty & Associates is leading the construction of the project, with Perkins & Will taking on design efforts.
+BioMed Realty recently opened the first phase of Assembly Innovation Park, adding 498,000 square feet to the metro’s life science pipeline.
+The developer broke ground on this phase of the project in January 2022, after landing a $514 million construction loan from United Overseas Bank.
+John Moriarty & Associates led construction, with Perkins & Will taking on design efforts.

 “BioMed Realty’s Assembly Innovation Park incorporates world-class architecture, and sustainability and wellness features in an urban location,” Colleen O’Connor, senior vice president of leasing for the East Coast and U.K. markets of BioMed Realty, told CPE.
 “The development is well-suited to meet the needs of every life science firm, from early-stage startups to large corporations.”

-Phase I is scheduled for completion in the third quarter of 2024 and will comprise a 12-story tower with 45,000-square-foot floorplates with offices, conference rooms, open collaboration areas, as well as specialty lab rooms and freezer farms.
-Amenities at the Assembly Innovation Park are set to include a fitness center, a wellness cafe and a multi-purpose penthouse with a rooftop terrace.
-Designed to achieve LEED Gold and WELL certifications, the project is also slated to encompass a 50,000-square-foot rooftop photovoltaic array for on-site renewable energy.
+Located in the Somerville neighborhood, close to Kendall Square, Phase I comprises a 12-story tower with 45,000-square-foot floorplates with offices, conference rooms, open collaboration areas, as well as specialty lab rooms and freezer farms.
+Amenities at Assembly Innovation Park include a fitness center, a wellness cafe and a multi-purpose penthouse with a rooftop terrace.

-The next phases of the development include two other buildings totaling 970,000 square feet, with an indoor-outdoor food hall, conference centers and cafes.
+Work is yet to begin on Phase II of the project, which will encompass two buildings totaling 970,000 square feet, with an indoor-outdoor food hall, conference centers and cafes.

 “Upon completion, Assembly Innovation Park will total 1.5 million square feet of Class A lab and office space, providing critical infrastructure for innovative research in the life sciences,” O’Connor added.

 This is not the only life science project that BioMed Realty is working on in the metro.
-Recently, the company broke ground on 585 Kendall, a 600,000-square-foot development in Cambridge, Mass., which is already fully preleased to Takeda Pharmaceutical Co.
+Recently, the company topped out 585 Kendall, a 637,000-square-foot development in Cambridge, Mass., already preleased by Takeda Pharmaceuticals.

 5. 74M

 Another large development under construction in Somerville is 74M, Greystar’s first life science project, which will add roughly 465,000 square feet of life science space to the neighborhood.
 Developed through a $1.2 billion joint venture with CPP Investments, and built by Consigli, 74M will be a 15-story lab, office and R&D building.
-The two partners paid $35.7 million for the almost 1-acre development site in 2021, and topped out the project this May.
+The two partners paid $35.7 million for the almost 1-acre development site in 2021, and topped out the project two years ago.

 “74M is a precedent-setting development for Greystar’s burgeoning life sciences platform that will bring new research capacity to the innovation cluster taking form in the Assembly Square district,” said Gary Kerr, managing director at Greystar.
 “This purpose-built project will leverage the tremendous life sciences workforce currently residing in Somerville and deliver public realm improvements that will enhance the connectivity of Assembly to its surrounding neighborhoods for the broader community.”

-Scheduled for completion in the second quarter of next year, the project includes 350 parking spaces, 27,000 square feet of retail space, a fitness center, a 2,000-square-foot rooftop lounge and outdoor spaces.
-Elkus Manfredi Architects designed 74M with eco-conscious features and energy-efficient systems, targeting LEED Platinum, WELL Platinum, WiredScore Platinum, and SmartScore certifications.
+Work is still underway on interiors and the facade of the building, which is set to include 350 parking spaces, 27,000 square feet of retail space, a fitness center, a 2,000-square-foot rooftop lounge and outdoor spaces.
+Elkus Manfredi Architects designed 74M with eco-conscious features and energy-efficient systems, targeting LEED Platinum, WELL Platinum, WiredScore Platinum and SmartScore certifications.

 6. Longwood Place